The Hales Corners Library offers a variety of special services and adaptive technologies to assist those with diverse needs.

 - Handicap Accessible Restrooms – in the library and on the lower level

-- Wheelchair Accessible Catalogs – in the library
+- Wheelchair Accessible Computers – in the library

 Assistive Services